bsmith89/midas2-wiki/SNV-Module.md

 ### Output files

-- `snps_summary.tsv`: the statistics summary of read mapping and pileup for all the species in the rep-genome database
+- `snps_summary.tsv`: summary of read mapping and pileup for all the species in the rep-genome database

    ```
    species_id  genome_length  covered_bases  total_depth  aligned_reads  mapped_reads  fraction_covered   mean_coverage